-The DCBA applies for T.O.T. funding from the City of Chico, which grants monies to approved organizations to strengthen the local economy.
-T.O.T. funds are used to subsidize holiday events and Friday Night Concerts, as well as for membership communications and the Downtown Clean-up Program.
+The DCBA applies for Economic Development Funding from the City of Chico, which grants monies to approved organizations to strengthen the local economy.
+Economic Development funds are used to subsidize holiday events and Friday Night Concerts, as well as for membership communications and the Downtown Clean-up Program.

 Special Events & Fundraising

 Events are a key factor in promoting Downtown Chico as the cultural and retail center of the community, and are also the primary source of revenue for the organization.
 Thursday Night Market (TNM) and Taste of Chico are the DCBA’s main fundraising events, generating income through ticket sales and booth rental fees and sponsorships.
 All events generate income through sponsorships, which range from $250 – $5,000.